 Take as Many Pictures as Possible

 You can never have too many pictures of your auto accident.
 They are all little check marks that go towards a successful outcome of your claim.
-For some it is best to take pictures of the surrounding buildings/businesses.
+For some, it is best to take pictures of the surrounding buildings/businesses.
 Look out for security cameras and ask the camera owners if you may have a copy of the recording, further proving what or who caused the accident.
-All of these photos will allow you to look back on them when you have mentally recovered and pick up on things that you may have missed in the heat of the moment.
+All of these photos will allow you to look back on them when you have mentally recovered and picked up on things that you may have missed in the heat of the moment.